mck-p/goact/README.md

 - Websocket Messages
   - You can go to `/messages` on the client and send yourself messages.
+    - You can create multiple "groups" and send messages to each "group" that you have created.
+We are working on the ability to add other users to these groups so that you can have DMs and Group Messages.
+This is the start of that functionality and is subject to change
   - We have connected the Client code to the Server code via Websockets
     - The interface is still being figured out and is subject to change
     - The Websocket messages are integrated with Redux so that all messages that come